Donelan Family Wines

 Sonoma County region

 Started in 2005 by Joe Donelan, the winery is a great tribute to his family.
-Sons Tripp and Cushing handle all the sales and marketing, and wife Christine helps with administration and customer relations.
-It was, and has always been, Joe Donelan’s intention to produce the finest wines possible and to spare no expenses in doing so.
+Sons, Tripp and Cushing handle the sales and marketing, and wife Christine helps with administration and customer relations.
+It was, and has always been, Joe Donelan's intention to produce the finest wines possible and spare no expense in doing so.

 Dear Platinum Wine Club Members,

 Many thanks for your interest in our boutique family owned and operated winery.
 It has been a busy year at Donelan Wines and I’ve been sharing the joys and challenges of building a small winery with my sons, Tripp, who’s been working with the winery for eight years, and Cushing, who’s been working with the winery for two years now.
 We feel that all wine should taste great every time you open a bottle!

 Donelan Family Wines might be new to the majority of you as we’re only in our sixth vintage and sell about eighty percent of our wine direct to consumers like you.
 We pride ourselves on sourcing from small, unique and cool climate sites in Sonoma County.
 The fruit from these sites enables us to produce a wine that has structure, balance, great energy and is food friendly.